 To answer our initial question, "What about everyone else?"
 Everyone else is in good hands if they so choose.

 Let’s say that when growing up you have a friend named Tom.
 Tom’s father owns a very large successful business.
 Tom also has a brother and a sister.
 Over the years you and Tom become best friends, nearly inseparable.When it comes time to go off to university Tom majors in business management in order to some day run the family business, which neither his sister or brother have any interest in.
-At the same time, you major in finance.
+At the same time, you major in economics and finance.
 After going through university together, you both go on to get your master’s degrees.

 Tom joins the family business.
 And you join a company and become a financial advisor.
 Over the years, Tom works his way up the family business gaining more experience and respect.
 When it comes to financial matters, Tom consults with you.
 Eventually, Tom becomes the number two man in the company, second only to his father.
 Tom’s sister got married after high school and is devoted to rearing her three children.
 Meanwhile, Tom’s brother never finished college, and lives off a family stipend, essentially being an alcoholic.

 More and more responsibility for the family business is passed on to Tom.
 And more and more Tom comes to rely on your sound financial advice.
 Eventually, Tom’s father passes away, leaving a large inheritance.
 As Tom’s best friend and trusted advisor, what claim do you have on the family inheritance?
 None.
 Yet Tom’s sister who has never worked in the business is an heir as is Tom’s alcoholic brother.
 Who of us would say this is unfair?

 However, when Tom assumes control of the family business as chairman and president, he makes you CEO and chief financial officer for the entire business.
 Now concerning the family business, who has the better name, position and income, you who earned it by your works, or Tom’s brother and sister, who inherited it?
 You do.